 First, get some green walnuts.
-You should pick them or buy them in June sometime, well before they ripen too much and the inner hard shell starts to develop.
+You should pick them or buy them sometime in June, well before they ripen too much and the hard inner shell starts to develop.
 If you can't push a needle or nail through the walnut using only your fingers, then the walnut might be too ripe.
 The walnuts should be a bright green color, with faint white speckles on them, and the size of a quail egg or so.

-Although, when cut open, the walnut leaks out a clear, colorless liquid, and the interior is an innocuous-looking white and green, beware!
+Before you start to cut into the walnuts, be sure to put on a pair of gloves.
+When cut open, the walnut leaks out a clear, colorless liquid, and the interior is an innocuous-looking white and green, but beware!
 That liquid will stain everything it touches with a practically indelible dark brown.
-Wear gloves!

-Chop your walnuts into either quarters or eighths (this is the way it's traditionally done) or grind it up even smaller.
-Despite what tradition might tell you, there's no difference - the point is to expose the fruit innards to the alcohol so its essences can leach out.
+Chop your walnuts into either quarters or eighths (this is the way it's traditionally done) or grind them up even smaller.
+Despite what tradition might tell you, there's no difference—the point is to expose the fruit innards to the alcohol so its essences can leach out.
 I cut them into quarters the first time I made nocino, and to a much finer dice the second time, and the only difference is that the walnut essence came out into the alcohol quicker the second time around.